-The Math Lab in room A3 is open for student use daily.
-The lab is staffed with a teacher and is designed for individual tutoring for students of all levels from remedial math through advanced math classes.
-Students may make arrangements to go to the Math Lab by contacting the math lab teacher or through their math teacher.
+The labs are staffed with teachers and are designed to provide individual tutoring for students of all levels.
+Students may make arrangements to go to these labs by contacting the teacher responsible for the lab or through their content area teacher.
 The students must have a pass to enter.